girlbossceo/conduwuit/DIFFERENCES.md

 - Warn on unknown config options specified
 - Add support for preventing certain room alias names and usernames using regex (via upstream MR) and extended to custom room IDs
 - Revamp appservice registration to ruma's `Registration` type which fixes various appservice registration issues, including fixing crashing upon no URL specified (via upstream MR)
+- URL preview support (via upstream MR) with various improvements
+- Increased graceful shutdown timeout from a low 60 seconds to 180 seconds to avoid killing connections and let the remaining ones finish processing, and ask systemd for more time to shutdown if needed to prevent systemd's default [`TimeoutStopSec=`](https://www.freedesktop.org/software/systemd/man/latest/systemd.service.html#TimeoutStopSec=) of 90 seconds from killing conduwuit
+- Bumped default max_concurrent_requests to 500